UPDATED: FEBRUARY 20, 2023 | 1 MIN READ

 A decent profit for flipping depends on your experience and what you consider a reasonable amount.
 Some home flippers make as much as $100,000, while some make less than $20,000.
 The average is around $30,000 net profit on a good flip.

 The average time to flip a house is approximately six months from start to finish.
 As a beginner, however, you should set your expectations for it to take long until you get the hang of the process.

 How do I avoid paying taxes on a house flip?

 You can file at 1031 Exchange to save on taxes, which means you can defer your gains tax on a property when sold as long as another property is purchased with profits from your sale.

 When you’re interested in buying and flipping houses, the best thing to do for yourself is to take time and understand all the risks involved.

 Underestimating costs or overextending yourself can make flipping challenging and leave you with little to no profit.

-	Set yourself up for success in your endeavor by creating a solid business plan, setting up your budget, incorporating extra finances for obstacles, and getting the best home insurance.
+Set yourself up for success by creating a solid business plan, setting up your budget, incorporating extra finances for obstacles, and getting home insurance for the houses your flipping.